 Continue along Park Boulevard to another famous rock formation, Skull Rock.
 Find a parking spot along the road and make the short trek out to the skull look alike.
 In the morning, the rock should be quiet, before crowds swarm in the afternoon.

 Snap a photo of the “skull” from the path off Park Boulevard.
-If you’re looking to explore the area more, take the 1.7 mile loop out to Jumbo Rocks Campground.
+If you’re looking to explore the area more, take the 1.7-mile loop out to Jumbo Rocks Campground.

-After your hike, find a shaded picnic spot near Hidden Valley picnic area, eat some lunch, and relax for the afternoon.
+After your hike, find a shaded picnic spot near the Hidden Valley picnic area, eat some lunch, and relax for the afternoon.